MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-edit-form-navigation-related-entities.md

 ms.author: "matp"
 manager: "kvivek"
 ---
-# Quickstart: Add form navigation for related entities
+# Add form navigation for related entities

-In this quickstart, you use the form navigation pane that is used to add links to related entities.
+In this topic, you use the form navigation pane that is used to add links to related entities.
 When an app user clicks one of these links in a record, the associated view for the entity is displayed.

 1. On the [PowerApps](https://web.powerapps.com) site, select **Model-driven** (lower left of the navigation pane).